MattyOL/Future_Forest-Project-1/README.md

 I wanted to add a background Image behind the slider gallery but i could n0t solve the issue id like to come back and solve this.

+Id like to make the images and home page video to change with the seasons of the year.

 Create an app with gps of where the trees were planted when you gift a tree.

 Take my own photos of trees and landscapes to get better Qaulity Images for across the site.